Frequently Asked Questions

 Anchorage Counselling is registered with Employee Assistance Programs.
 Please contact your eligible EAP to arrange an appointment.

 Anchorage Counselling can accept plan-managed and self-managed plans.
-Invoices will be provided to you or your plan manager.
+Invoices will be provided to you or your plan manager with fees as per the NDIS price schedule.

 Do I need a referral from my GP?

-A referral or Mental Health Care Plan is not required from your GP to access counselling.
+A referral or Mental Health Care Plan is not required from your GP to access counselling & psychotherapy.

 How do you take payment for your counselling sessions?

-You may pay by credit card at the time of booking your online appointment or cash and credit card payments can be processed at the end of your appointment.
-A receipt will be provided for each session.
+Payment can be made by credit card, bank transfer, eftpos, direct debit or cash and required at your appointment.
 Invoices may be arranged in special circumstances and must be paid within 24 hours.
 Phone or video consults are paid prior to the appointment.

 How long do sessions last?

-Sessions are typically 60 - 80 minutes.
+Sessions are typically one hour.
 If longer sessions are required, this can be arranged when booking for an additional cost.

 Is the service confidential?